poseidon-framework/poseidon-schema/janno_details.md

 ## Individual properties

 The `Genetic_Sex` column should encode the biological sex as determined from the DNA read distribution on the X and Y chromosome.
 It only allows for the entries `F` (female), `M` (male) and `U` (unknown), just as the genotype data formats by Plink and the Eigensoft software package.
-Edge cases (e.g. XXY, XYY, X0, ...) can not be expressed with this format should be reported as `U` with an additional comment in the free text `Note` field.
+Edge cases (e.g. XXY, XYY, X0, ...) can not be expressed with this format and should be reported as `U` with an additional comment in the free text `Note` field.
 Genetic sex determination for ancient DNA can be performed for example with [Sex.DetERRmine](https://github.com/TCLamnidis/Sex.DetERRmine).

 `MT_Haplogroup`